 The son of two public school educators, Ronnie is passionate about teaching and learning.
 His work ignited the League of Innovative Schools, a national network of pioneering school district leaders.
 He also helped create an online platform to test new educational technologies for K-12 students.
 Locally, he designed and taught an entrepreneurship class in Durham Public Schools and served on the board of Communities in Schools.

 Ronnie has expertise in health care policy and recently authored a report with the American Heart Association on innovation in cardiovascular care.
 As a professor, he has taught health care innovators how to develop strategies to scale their organizations and impact.

 Ronnie is a leading authority on corporate social responsibility.
 His recent book, “Can Business Save the Earth?” explains how business leaders, investors, and policymakers can collaborate to build a more sustainable world.

-Ronnie was previously a term member of the Council on Foreign Relations and worked as a financial analyst.
-He served as a Fellow for the Center for American Progress.
-He was also a visiting professor at Harvard Business School.
+Ronnie began his career as a financial analyst.
+He served as a term member of the Council on Foreign Relations and a Fellow for the Center for American Progress.
+He previously worked as a visiting professor at Harvard Business School.

 Ronnie received a “Rising Star” award from the Aspen Institute and the Ewing Marion Kauffman Prize Medal for Distinguished Research in Entrepreneurship.
 He was recognized as a “Top 40 under 40” business school professor by Poets & Quants and has received multiple teaching awards.

-Ronnie received his Ph.D. from UC Berkeley and his undergraduate degree in economics from Cornell University.
+Ronnie earned his Ph.D. from the University of California, Berkeley and his undergraduate degree in economics from Cornell University.
 Ronnie and his wife, Neely, are proud residents of Durham where they are raising their three children.